 - Feedback: This option will allow passengers to leave a review and rate the driver.
 This is an important feature for customer service.

 The Uber app uses the following programming languages for implementing these features on their apps.

 How Much Does It Cost To Build An App Like Uber?

-To give you an idea of how much you may need to build an app like Uber, we are going to break down the price and time it can take to build the necessary infrastructure for this type of app.
+To give you an idea of the costs to build an app like Uber, we are going to break down the price and time it can take to build the necessary infrastructure for this type of app.

 Notifications & Communication